Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Category 5 (Survival): Runway Visibility

-Why: Running out of cash isn’t a surprise.
-It’s an ignored metric.
-Track monthly.
+Why this matters: running out of cash isn’t a surprise; it’s an ignored metric, so track it monthly.

 Phase 1 execution: